Nutrition knowledge is power

 Healthy oils: the top 10

-You've swapped coke for diet, chocolate bars for cereal bars and take a sweetener in your tea but you may still be eating more sugar than you think.
+You've swapped Coke for Diet, chocolate bars for cereal bars and take a sweetener in your tea but you may still be eating more sugar than you think.
 Always check the label and if sugar, sucrose, fructose, maltose, invert sugar, hydrolysed starch or corn syrup are too high on the list, avoid; they're all nifty names for the sweet stuff.
 Sugar is often added to lower fat products to make them tasty - everything from breakfast cereals to yoghurts, cereal bars to baked beans are loaded with the sweet stuff, so be sugar savvy, or risk type 2 diabetes, high blood pressure and tooth decay.

 6 steps to curb your sweet tooth

 If the ingredients list looks like it would be more at home in a science lab than a restaurant menu, don't let it anywhere near your shopping trolley.
 Don't buy meats with an endless list of ingredients that include MRM (mechanically recovered meat), the meat should be recognisable, and ground up with herbs, spices and some breadcrumbs but little else.
-Processed foods tend to dominate the middle aisles in supermarkets so shop the parameters for natural, fresh foods.
+Processed foods tend to dominate the middle aisles in supermarkets so shop the perimeters for natural, fresh foods.

 8 guidelines to shop more healthily